Club Meetings are moving to the Firehouse upstairs.

-The 2014 Ale Riders Homebrew Competition has officially begun!
+The 2014 Ale Riders Homebrew Competition is nearing the day of judging!

-Registrations are being accepted now through entry close of 12 September 2014.
 Judging will be the weekend of 20 September 2014 with winner announcements at the Rapid City Bierbörse event on 4 October 2014.
-For more information, rules, and to register go to AleRiders.BrewCompetition.com.
+For more information, rules, and to register as a Judge or Steward go to AleRiders.BrewCompetition.com.

 This is a BJCP sanctioned event.